jonathanstull/first-international-bank/README.md

 * Download/clone instructions
   1. Download this repository onto your computer by clicking the 'code' button
   2. Open the project folder.
-  3. Double-click the index.html to open it in your web browser

 * Open via Bash/GitBash:
   1. Clone this repository onto your computer: git clone [https://github.com/jonathanstull/first-international-bank.git](https://github.com/jonathanstull/first-international-bank.git)